TL;DR

 - Deep audit (large account, 10+ campaigns, multi-market, complete diagnostics): $1,200-2,500+

-If your monthly ad spend is $8K+, professional Google Ads audit pays off because on average it uncovers 15-25% wasted spend that can be eliminated in first month.
+If your monthly ad spend is $8K+, a professional audit pays for itself: on average it uncovers 15-25% wasted spend that can be eliminated in the first month.

-Can I run Google Ads audit myself or do I need specialist?▼
+Can I run a Google Ads audit myself, or do I need a specialist?▼

-You can yourself if you follow checklist from this guide and have technical understanding of Google Ads.
-However, specialist or agency will identify problems faster because they see 10-20+ accounts monthly and know what's "normal" vs "red flag".
-Also, external view eliminates confirmation bias.
-If ad spend is $5K+ monthly, I recommend at least yearly professional Google Ads audit for second opinion.
+You can do it yourself if you follow the checklist in this guide and have a technical understanding of Google Ads.
+A specialist or agency will identify problems faster, though, because they see 10-20+ accounts a month and know what's normal versus a red flag.
+An external review also eliminates confirmation bias.
+If your ad spend is $5K+ a month, I recommend a professional audit at least once a year for a second opinion.

-What's most common problem Google Ads audit uncovers?▼
+What's the most common problem a Google Ads audit uncovers?▼

-Top 3 problems are: (1) Irrelevant search terms — waste 15-30% of budget because no negative keywords list or not maintained, (2) Conversion tracking doesn't work accurately — not working or recording duplicate conversions, so algorithm makes bad decisions, (3) Bad budget allocation — bad campaigns spend too much, good campaigns limited by budget.
+The top three problems are: (1) irrelevant search terms — they waste 15-30% of the budget when there's no negative keyword list or it isn't maintained, (2) inaccurate conversion tracking — it's either broken or recording duplicate conversions, so the algorithm makes bad decisions, and (3) poor budget allocation — weak campaigns overspend while good campaigns sit limited by budget.

-How much time between audit and visible results?▼
+How long until an audit produces visible results?▼

-Quick wins (adding negative keywords, disabling Display Network from Search campaigns, budget reallocation) deliver results in 7-14 days.
-Medium optimizations (ad copy improvement, bidding adjustments) in 2-4 weeks.
-Deep changes (restructuring campaigns, new bidding strategy) may require 4-8 weeks.
-Smart Bidding always has 7-14 day learning period after each change.
+Quick wins (adding negative keywords, removing the Display Network from Search campaigns, budget reallocation) deliver results in 7-14 days.
+Medium optimizations (ad copy improvements, bidding adjustments) take 2-4 weeks.
+Deep changes (campaign restructuring, a new bidding strategy) can take 4-8 weeks.
+Smart Bidding always has a 7-14 day learning period after each change.

-Depends on agreement and your resources.
-Some specialists give only audit report with prioritized recommendations (DIY implementation).
-Others offer audit + implementation as package.
-Third offer audit + ongoing management (monthly management).
-I recommend implementation by same person who did audit because they know context, priorities, and reasons behind each recommendation.
+That depends on the agreement and your resources.
+Some specialists deliver only the audit report with prioritized recommendations (you implement it yourself).
+Others offer audit plus implementation as a package, and some offer audit plus ongoing monthly management.
+I recommend having the same person who ran the audit implement the changes — they know the context, the priorities, and the reasoning behind each recommendation.

 Conclusion

-Google Ads audit isn't one-time checklist — it's systematic process that should become part of your regular workflow.
-My experience is that accounts regularly audited (quarterly deep audit + monthly quick check) have 20-30% better results than accounts that are "set and forget".
+A Google Ads audit isn't a one-time checklist — it's a systematic process that should become part of your regular workflow.
+In my experience, accounts that are audited regularly (a quarterly deep audit plus a monthly quick check) perform 20-30% better than accounts left on "set and forget".

-This guide covers 80+ checkpoints in 10 categories I personally use on 50+ accounts over last several years.
-Not everything is relevant for every business — e.g., if you don't have eCommerce, skip conversion value tracking.
-But basics (conversion tracking, search terms, budget allocation, ad quality) are universal for all industries.
+This guide covers the 80+ checkpoints across 10 categories that I've personally used on 50+ accounts over the past several years.
+Not everything applies to every business — if you don't run eCommerce, skip conversion value tracking — but the basics (conversion tracking, search terms, budget allocation, ad quality) are universal across industries.

-When I take over new account for management, first thing is always detailed Google Ads audit.
-It gives me clear picture where problems are, where quick wins are, and where long-term growth opportunities are.
-Without audit, optimization is improvisation and wasting money.
+When I take over a new account, the first thing I run is always a detailed Google Ads audit.
+It gives me a clear picture of where the problems are, where the quick wins are, and where the long-term growth opportunities lie.
+Without an audit, optimization is improvisation — and improvisation wastes money.

-If you don't have time or experience to run detailed Google Ads audit yourself, I recommend contacting specialist.
-Investment of $400-1,200 in professional audit pays off multiple times if you uncover 15-25% wasted spend or missed scaling opportunities.
+If you don't have the time or experience to run a detailed audit yourself, I recommend bringing in a specialist.
+An investment of $400-1,200 in a professional audit pays for itself many times over once it uncovers 15-25% wasted spend or missed scaling opportunities.

-For continuing optimization after audit, read: Google Ads optimization guide and Most common Google Ads mistakes.
+To continue optimizing after the audit, read: Google Ads optimization guide and Most common Google Ads mistakes.

-I run audits for accounts of all sizes — from startups to enterprise clients.
-You get 80+ checkpoint audit report + prioritized action plan + implementation recommendations + follow-up consultation.
+I audit accounts of all sizes — from startups to enterprise clients.
+You get an 80+ checkpoint audit report, a prioritized action plan, implementation recommendations, and a follow-up consultation.

 Professional Google Ads Audit